How to Work with Difficult Colleagues, Staff, and Patrons

 Tuesday, March 26, 2024

 How do you effectively work with resistant or challenging colleagues or staff members?
-This session will focus on internal work relationships and teach you practical ways to give and receive difficult feedback and overcome or prevent grievances at work.
+What do you do if your direct supervisor or other leadership is creating challenges?
+How do you have difficult conversations at work?
+This week will focus on internal work relationships and teach you practical ways to have tough conversations, give and receive difficult feedback, and overcome or prevent grievances at work.
+We will also discuss ways to "manage up" and advocate for yourself or your team, including how to build or find support systems where you might not have it.

 Speaker: